YoonkyungKim/technova_project/README.md

-# Conquer - our daily life
+# Conquer - our daily lives

 This mobile app assigns appropriate tasks according to your feeling/mental health.
 Let's start with one small task at a time.